-Value Based Management is an approach to organizational leadership which says that organizations should define what they consider value to be, then focus on maximizing it.
-It’s usually defined as shareholder value.Summary by The World of Work Project
+Value Based Management is an approach to organizational leadership in work.
+It says that organizations should define what they consider value to be, then focus on maximizing it.
+Organizations usually define value as shareholder value.Summary by The World of Work Project

 Value Based Management

-Value Based Management is a strategic, organizational approach that focuses on maximizing value, which is often taken to be long-term shareholder value.
+In work, Value Based Management is a strategic, organizational approach that focuses on maximizing value.
+Value is often taken to mean long-term shareholder value.

 The core tenant of the approach is that organizations should maximize the value of their discounted future cash flows.
 This means adopting a longer term horizon than many organizations do and not simply focusing on profitability.
 In order to create value, organizations need to ensure they only invest in projects and products that provide a return on capital greater than the organization’s cost of capital.